 Dog Bites, Breed Statistics and Safety Precautions

 Americans love dogs.
-While that's generally seen as a positive, there are negative aspects to this cultural reality.
-There are approximately 75 million 'family' dogs living with humans in the United States, and while the vast majority of them are safe, well-trained and not a threat to people, the number of dog bite cases in the United States is nothing short of staggering.
-When someone is attacked by a dog randomly, one of the first outlets for help should be a call to an Arizona dog bite lawyer.
+While that’s generally seen as a positive, there are negative aspects to this cultural reality.
+There are approximately 75 million ‘family’ dogs living with humans in the United States, and while the vast majority of them are safe, well-trained and not a threat to people, the number of dog bite cases in the United States is nothing short of staggering.
+When someone is attacked by a dog randomly, one of the first outlets for help should be a call to an Phoenixdog bite lawyer.
 Below is an overview of the issue, including some relevant statistics and advisable safety precautions.

 Dog Bite Statistics

 Overall, there are almost 5 million cases of dog bites in the United States every year.
-Many of the injuries inflicted are minor, but that doesn't mean that those who are harmed in this manner should not seek help to enforce their legal rights.
+Many of the injuries inflicted are minor but some are serious, but that doesn’t mean that those who are harmed in this manner should not seek help to enforce their legal rights.
 In fact, almost one million dog bite cases require some sort of medical attention.
 According to the US Centers for Disease Control and Prevention (CDC), a typical American faces a 1 in 50 chance of being bitten by a dog in any given year.
 When one take a closer look at the statistics regarding fatal dog bites as they are broken down by breed, the results should not come as a surprise.